 The Accelerated 2nd Degree BSN track is designed to enable students with a previous baccalaureate degree to earn a Bachelor of Science in Nursing (BSN) Degree.
 This is fast-paced and is designed to build upon the student’s previous education while providing the science and nursing content.
 Admission is highly competitive and is based upon proven academic achievement and grades earned in pre-requisite courses.
 Two of the program courses, (NUR 2000 & NUR 2007), as well as one of the pre-requisite courses, (NUR 2004), are Master's level courses.

-RN Options curriculum is designed for registered nurses, who obtained their nursing education through either a CCNE or NLN accredited associate degree program or diploma school of nursing to complete their nursing education with a Bachelor of Science in Nursing (BSN) and offers an opportunity to obtain an early admission to graduate nursing education.
+RN Options curriculum is curriculum is designed for registered nurses, who obtained their nursing education through either an CCNE or NLN accredited diploma or associate degree program to pursue undergraduate education with early admission to a graduate nursing program.
 Courses are taught by nursing leaders who are experts in their field.
-Faculty serve as educators, role models and mentors for their students.
+Faculty serves as educators, role models and mentors for their students.

 Ranked among the top 10 graduate programs in the country, the MSN programs will help you keep pace with the changing demands of healthcare and the nursing profession.
 We offer multiple areas of concentrations to enhance your career goals.